-Urinary tract infections, or UTIs, are the most common type of bacterial infection in older adults, affecting at least 10% of men and 20% of women older than 65.
-But seniors may experience different and more severe symptoms than younger adults do, including agitation, mental confusion, and sudden changes in behavior.
+Urinary tract infections (UTIs) are the most common type of bacterial infection in older adults.
+According to the National Institutes of Health, UTIs affect around 10% of men and 20% of women older than 80.
+Seniors may also experience different and more severe symptoms than younger adults do, including agitation, mental confusion, and sudden changes in behavior.

-When left untreated, UTIs can cause serious problems in the elderly, including permanent kidney damage and sepsis, a generalized and potentially life-threatening infection.
+When left untreated, UTIs in the elderly can cause serious problems, including permanent kidney damage and sepsis — a generalized and potentially life-threatening infection.

 Read on to understand how UTIs can affect the elderly and how to recognize symptoms of this common infection.

 Like anyone with a UTI, older adults may experience typical physical symptoms.
 Yet they may not notice a mild infection right away.
 This is because chronic urinary problems common in seniors, such as urinary incontinence or frequency, may have similar symptoms to a UTI, masking an infection.

 Symptoms of a more severe UTI may include:

 When accompanied by other common UTI symptoms, these changes in behavior can also be key signs of a UTI in elderly adults: